SangkyuStat/vcPB/README.md

 ### Developing

+- The conditional version will be uploaded very soon.
 - The cross-validation function for choosing the bandwidths will be developed.
 - We are trying to develop other methods as well.